Coronavirus death toll surpasses 1,000 | DW | 10.02.2020

 The death toll from the coronavirus outbreak in China topped 1,000 on Tuesday, as the World Health Organization (WHO) warned that the human race must not let the epidemic get out of control.

-Hubei province, the epicenter of the outbreak, reported another 103 deaths, bringing the total number to 1,011, in the highest single-day toll since the virus began to spread.
+Hubei province, the epicenter of the outbreak, reported another 103 deaths, bringing the total number of deaths in mainland China to 1,011, in the highest single-day toll since the virus began to spread.

 Read more: How not to protect yourself from the coronavirus